 We believe in ensuring that our students are prepared to be global citizens who can be productive agents of change toward a more just world.
 Our core Jewish value of Openness/Elu v’Elu guides our work in building empathy, promoting tolerance, and valuing difference.
 We live this value daily at Senesh in our curriculum, programming, admissions, hiring, professional development, and dialogue with our broader community.
 It is integral to our ongoing journey/Masa as a school to embrace the complex conversation of diversity in the 21st century, which we believe will continue to make our school community even more vibrant and strong.

-Please see our Transgender and Non-Binary Student Support Guidelines.
+We have also adapted these Transgender and Non-Binary Student Support Guidelines.

 In partnership with prominent organizations, our faculty is engaged in ongoing training and development.
 Below are some examples:

 Faculty incorporated learnings from professional development in curricula across the school.
 The following is a list of some of this ongoing work: